 Matthew practices in commercial and public law.
 He advises and acts in commercial disputes including contract, consumer, building and construction law.
 His public law matters include judicial and merits review, and coronial inquests.
+Matthew has also been briefed in seven group proceedings, including personal injuries, consumer law and shareholder class actions.

 Matthew has appeared in all courts in the Victorian and federal hierarchy.
 His recent appearances include: